 - Breathing difficulties

-As your child grows, her problems from a bad bite can get worse, and she may develop temporomandibular joint dysfunction that requires expensive long-term treatment to reduce chronic pain.
+Finally, as your child grows, her problems from a bad bite can get worse.
+She may develop temporomandibular joint dysfunction that requires expensive long-term treatment to reduce chronic pain.

 Not Needing Orthodontic Treatment As a Teenager

-Fixing your child’s teeth at a younger age is imperative for repairing a crossbite, excess spacing or crowding to ensure that the teeth have enough space to grow inside the mouth in an aesthetically pleasing way.
-If your child needs orthodontic treatment, then he will require customized brackets and wires on his teeth because Invisalign aligners are only appropriate for teenagers or adults.
+Most noteworthy, fixing your child’s teeth at a younger age is imperative for repairing a crossbite, excess spacing or crowding to ensure that the teeth have enough space to grow inside the mouth in an aesthetically pleasing way.
+If your child needs orthodontic treatment, then he will require customized brackets and wires on his teeth.
+This is because Invisalign aligners are only appropriate for teenagers or adults.
 It is possible for a child to have brackets placed on the back of his teeth, or a laboratory can make color-matching brackets for your child’s teeth.
 Fortunately, young children aren’t as concerned about wearing wires and brackets on their teeth as teenagers are.

 Avoiding Bad Breath, Gingivitis and Cavities

 When a parent wants to find an orthodontist for a younger child, it is important to look for one who understands interceptive orthodontic treatment.
-This form of treatment is designed for correcting your child’s malocclusions in the earliest stages to ensure that the other teeth grow at the proper angle without horrible crowding or extra spacing.
+This form of treatment is designed for correcting your child’s malocclusions in the earliest stages.
+This ensures that the other teeth grow at the proper angle without horrible crowding or extra spacing.
 Having teeth that are spaced properly and that are at the correct angle will make it easier for your son to brush and floss his teeth.
 This will prevent cavities, gingivitis and bad breath that can lead to additional health problems in the future.

 • Benton – 618-438-2815